lucatume/wp-browser/docs/configuration.md

 This path should be accessible **by the machine that is running the tests**; if you're running the tests from your machine (e.g. your laptop) that's just the path to the folder where WordPress is installed, `/Users/luca/Sites/wordpress` in the example configuration above.

-If you are, instead, running the tests from withing a virtualized machine (e.g. [Vagrant](https://www.vagrantup.com/) or [Docker](https://www.docker.com/)) then the path should be the one used by the virtualized machine.
+If you are, instead, running the tests from within a virtualized machine (e.g. [Vagrant](https://www.vagrantup.com/) or [Docker](https://www.docker.com/)) then the path should be the one used by the virtualized machine.

 To make an example:

 * on my machine WordPress is installed at `/Users/luca/Sites/wordpress`
 * I've created a Docker container using [the official WordPress image](https://hub.docker.com/_/wordpress) and bound the above folder into the container
-* internall the container will put WordPress in the `/var/www/html` folder
+* internal the container will put WordPress in the `/var/www/html` folder

 If I run the tests from my host machine then WordPress root directory will be `/Users/luca/Sites/wordpress`, if I run the tests from **within** the Docker container then WordPress root folder will be `/var/www/html`.